andyburke/simplecoder/README.md

 simplecoder
 =========

-simplecoder allows you to encode data using common English words.
-Think of it like base64, but instead of characters, we're using 256 common 4-letter English words.
+simplecoder allows you to encode data using human-friendly dictionaries.

+Think of it like base64, but instead of characters, you can use dictionaries comprised of simple words (the default dictionary is a curated set of some of the most common, easily distinguishable 4-letter words in English).

+If you are capable of producing additional dictionaries, especially in other languages, please consider submitting a pull request, it would gladly be accepted.

+## Examples

-For instance, you could encode a UUID:
+You could encode a UUID using the default 4-letter word English dictionary:

 ```
 c27c98fa-32fc-406e-a7ddebce44fe9e77